Canon 7D vs Fujifilm X-Pro1

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 7D and Fujifilm X-Pro1 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 |Canon 5D Mark II||Y||mono||mono||Y||-||mini||2.0||-||-||-|

 It is notable that the 7D has a microphone port, which is missing on the X-Pro1.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 So what is the bottom line?
 Which of the two cameras – the Canon 7D or the Fujifilm X-Pro1 – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS 7D:

 - More detail: Offers more megapixels (17.9 vs 16MP) with a 6% higher linear resolution.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better video: Provides higher movie framerates (1080/30p versus 1080/24p).

 - Better sound: Can connect to an external microphone for higher quality sound recording.